Melissa Withers

 Aside from enjoying the punishment of business-building—especially the messy human parts—I am committed to using my investor superpowers to support founders who build businesses without the perks of privilege.
 I was the first person in my family to graduate college.
 Providing for my family is my responsibility.
 I did not have wealthy friends and family to subsidize my entrepreneurial ambitions.
 Sure, sometimes these things held me back, but they also made me a resilient operator, a dogged problem solver, and hardworking AF.
 Poverty, race, geography, and gender should not be a barrier to entrepreneurship.
 Period.

 I am also very interested in “capital innovation.”
-A fancy way of saying keen on expanding the tool kit that we use to fund new companies.
+A fancy way of saying that I am keen on expanding the tool kit that we use to fund new companies.
 For decades, investors have relentlessly pushed founders to innovate every aspect of their businesses.
 Meanwhile, the only innovation that the investors came up with was a SAFE note. #FAIL

 Good with a microphone, terrible on roller skates.